wxiaoyun/lms-backend/README.md

 - **Advanced Admin Capabilities**: Provides administrative tools for efficient and effective library management.
 - **Role-Based Access Control (RBAC)**: Implements fine-grained access control for secure and efficient management of library resources.
 - **Session-Based Authentication**: Ensures secure user authentication and management.
+- **Dockerized Deployment**: Offers a convenient way to deploy the backend with Docker.
 - **Scalable Data Storage with Postgres**: Utilizes PostgreSQL for robust and scalable data storage.
 - **Redis for Performance**: Leverages Redis for high-speed caching and session storage, ensuring a responsive and efficient system.